Causantín mac Fergusa

-Causantín or Constantín mac Fergusa ("Constantine son of Fergus") (before 775–820) was king of the Picts (or of Fortriu), in modern Scotland, from 789 until 820.
+Causantín or Constantín mac Fergusa ("Constantine son of Fergus") (789–820) was king of the Picts, in modern Scotland, from 789 until 820.
 He was until the Victorian era sometimes counted as Constantine I of Scotland; the title is now generally given to Causantín mac Cináeda.
 He is credited with having founded the church at Dunkeld which later received relics of St Columba from Iona.

 Life

 It had been proposed that Causantín and his brother Óengus were sons of Fergus mac Echdach, King of Dál Riata, but this is no longer widely accepted.
 Instead, it is thought they were kin to the first king Óengus mac Fergusa, perhaps grandsons or grandnephews.
-This family may have originated in Circinn (presumed to correspond with the modern Mearns), and had with ties to the Eóganachta of Munster in Ireland.
+This family may have originated in Circin (presumed to correspond with the modern Mearns) and had ties to the Eóganachta of Munster in Ireland.

 Causantín's reign falls in a period when Irish annals have relatively few notices of events in Scotland, possibly due to the failing of the annals believed to have been kept in Scotland at Iona and Applecross.
 Perhaps for that reason, there are only two reports which mention him.
-Other entries make it clear that the Vikings were active in Ireland and on the western coasts of Scotland in this time, which may also account for the lack of records.
+Other entries make it clear that the Vikings were active in Ireland and on the western coasts of Scotland at this time, which may also account for the lack of records.
 Iona was a target, and it may be that Abbot Noah of Kingarth, on the Isle of Bute, was killed by raiders.

 The first report, in 789, is the record of a battle in Pictland between Causantín and Conall mac Taidg, in which Causantín was victorious.
 Conall later reappears in Kintyre, where was killed in 807.
 It is not known whether Causantín was king before defeating Conall.
 The king lists give varying lengths for his reign, from 35 to 45 years, and are not to be relied upon without independent confirmation.
 The second report is that of Causantín's death in 820.

 The Dupplin Cross was long assumed to commemorate Cináed mac Ailpín's final victory over the Picts, as indeed, was Sueno's Stone.
 Recent analysis has revealed a small part of an inscription on the Cross, in which Causantín is named.
 Accordingly, it is supposed that this monument was commissioned by him, or as a memorial to him.
-He appears there as Custantin filius Fircus[sa], a Latinisation derived from the Old Irish version of his name rather than the presumed Pictish form Castantin filius Uurguist found in the Poppleton Manuscript and similar Pictish king lists.
+He appears there as Custantin filius Fircus[sa], a latinisation derived from the Old Irish version of his name rather than the presumed Pictish form Castantin filius Uurguist found in the Poppleton manuscript and similar Pictish king lists.